ewong027/stat159-fall2016-project1/README.md

 Description:

 I am currently a student in Stat 159 at UC Berkeley.
 In this project, I am going to describe the computational tools that we have learned about so far in class.
-Additionally, this project will test how well I know how to use the tools that I am decribing.
+Specifically, I will comment on how I used these different tools in the process of creating this project.
+Additionally, this project will test how well I know how to use the tools that I am describing.

 Organization: